Plan Your 3 Days in London Itinerary

 Prominent people buried in Westminster Abbey include Sir Isaac Newton, Mary, Queen of Scots, Charles Darwin, and many others.
 Most of England’s monarchs were buried at Westminster or Windsor Castle.
 It was named a UNESCO World Heritage Site in 1987 along with St. Margaret’s Church and the Houses of Parliament.

 St. Ermin’s Hotel

 In addition to being the home of eloquence, fine dining, and luxury touches throughout the hotel, St. Ermin’s has a long and storied history for Brits.
 With a recent 30 million pound renovation, the tree-lined entrance welcomes visitors to this 4-Star deluxe hotel just minutes from the St. James and Victoria Station.
 Westminster Abbey, Parliament, Big Ben, and the River Thames are also close by.

 As a member of Mariott’s Autograph Collection Hotel, guests are eligible for the Marriott Bonvoy loyalty programs.
-I was struck by the intricate rococo plasterwork on the ceiling and walls of the hotel.
+The intricate rococo plasterwork struck me on the ceiling and walls of the hotel.